 I am often asked why when there are so many stock cubes and bottled substitutes on the market why do I make chicken stock.
 To me, it is like having the choice of a wonderful painting hanging on the wall, something that has been worked on and contains depth and personality or hanging a reproduction print.
 They are both objects to look at but there is no denying the real thing.
 This stock is more flavorsome than a simple chicken stock so it will add more depth to your soup or stew.

-- 2 or 3 chicken carcasses broken into pieces (see note below)
+- 2 to 3 chicken carcasses (broken into pieces)

 This recipe also makes a good substitute when a recipe calls for veal stock.